-This section gives you an overview of how the management server organizes the operation of multiple agents within VMware vCenter.
+This section gives you an overview of how the management server organizes the operation of multiple agents running within a VMware vCenter host.

-The below distribution algorithm works for both virtual appliances and agents installed in Windows.
 All agents must be registered on the management server.
 All agents must be connected to vCenter Server.